chgrier/BorderConverter/README.md

 Available in the <a href="https://itunes.apple.com/us/app/border-converter/id893235832?mt=8">App Store</a>.

+Classes and Frameworks:
 - NSURLConnection to load asynchronously real-time exchange rate data.
 - Reachability to monitor network state for loading of exchange rate data from property list if offline
+- Property Lists to store country data and offline exchange rates
+- UIPickerViewController and UITableViewController

 Screen shots: